Construction Project Management Services and Construction Books

 2. The monthly valuation, or claim, is incorrect.

-• When the report is completed nobody bothers to read it because it is too lengthy and difficult to interpret.
+• When the cost report is completed nobody bothers to read it because it is too lengthy and difficult to interpret.

 But even when the project team has all the correct information we can encounter ugly, dangerous problems:

 • Some project teams don’t like to show a loss and will manipulate the cost report to show a profit.
-Of course ultimately the truth will come out.
-Regrettably I’ve never found a project making a loss to suddenly turn around and become profitable unless action was quickly taken to stem the loss and reduce costs or uncover additional revenue.
+Of course, ultimately the truth will come out.
+Regrettably I’ve never found a construction project making a loss to suddenly turn around and become profitable unless action was quickly taken to stem the loss and reduce costs or uncover additional revenue.

-• Unfortunately some managers don’t like bad news.
+• Unfortunately, some managers don’t like bad news.
 I’ve been told to:

 2. Add in revenue from change order requests we hadn’t yet submitted.
 As long as the customer hasn’t approved a claim it is in doubt, and may be rejected, or the final agreed valuation may be less than what we claimed.
 I don’t like trading on claims which haven’t been approved since it’s dangerous.
-I would rather show a loss, and at least the project team is reminded to resolve the outstanding claim as soon as possible.
+I would rather show a loss, and at least the project team is reminded to resolve the outstanding variation claim as soon as possible.

 3. Immediately cut costs by reducing the number of employees, even though this wouldn’t have solved the problems and would have hurt the progress of the project.